Please contact us if you cannot find an answer to your question.

 Yes.
 You can export captures up to 8K resolution, save them to Photos, copy them to the clipboard, print, or share directly to social apps.
 Mandelbrot Metal is designed to output professional-quality images.
 (See User Guide)

 Absolutely.
-You can scan gradients from your photos and other images in your Photos library.
+You can scan gradients from your photos and other images in your Photos library by tapping the Import Gradient button .
 You're also able to exchange custom palettes with other users and with the community .
 Learn more about palettes.

 Mandelbrot Metal makes it easy to share and exchange your discoveries.
 From Manage Bookmarks or Manage Palettes, simply swipe right on any item to reveal the Export button — or tap Export All to back up your entire collection.
 To import, tap the Import button at the top of the same sheet and select a file you’ve received via AirDrop, Mail, Messages, or Files.